 If you think you can cast a wide net of unfocused marketing efforts and pull in prime collectors who have the desire and means to buy your work at a profitable price for you, you will fail.
-Hunting buyers simply means using your smarts, your instincts and thorough research to find out where your best prospects are.
+Hunting buyers simply mean using your smarts, your instincts, and thorough research to find out where your best prospects are.
 Then you go about focusing on delivering targeted marketing messages to them on a steady basis.

-If the buyers you are encountering through your marketing are not responding to your “just right” pricing, then either your focus is on the wrong buyers, or you art is not appropriate for buyers you have targeted.
-If you notice other artists having success that you believe your work deserves, you need to determine what they are doing that you are not doing that gets their work sold.
+If the buyers you are encountering through your marketing are not responding to your “just right” pricing, then either your focus is on the wrong buyers, or your art is not appropriate for buyers you have targeted.
+If you notice other artists having the success that you believe your work deserves, you need to determine what they are doing that you are not doing that gets their work sold.
 If your art is perfect for your prospects, and your message is tuned and consistently applied, you should have success hunting buyers.

 You have to believe in your work, have confidence in your talent and use those things to price your art so you build a profitable business out of everything you do.

 Your appeal as the artist has a considerable impact on your collectors and galleries.
 If you have cultivated a reputation, your work will sell because it has your name on it.
 To some extent, it is as much or more about the artist as it is about the art.
 This is always the case when all other things are equal.

 It nearly always is as much about the artist as the art.

 If you balk at the thought of the importance of the artist, that is understandable, but it does not change the facts.
 Let’s look at artists in the music industry for a comparison.
 Rolling Stone magazine, in its list of the 500 hundred greatest rock n’ roll songs, named “Satisfaction” by The Rolling Stones as the number one song.
 While that position is debatable, the song arguably ranks as one of the greatest rock n’ roll tunes of all time.